aws-samples/serverless-store-finder/README.md

 Parameter storeFinderCoreCloudFormationStackName []: <Name of the Store Finder "Core" Amazon CloudFormation stack>
 Parameter storeFinderAuroraDBMasterUserName [admin_user] <Name of the PostgreSQL admin user account>:
 Parameter storeFinderDataImportS3BucketName []: <Amazon S3 bucket name used for the data import>
+Parameter storeFinderDatabaseTableName [tbl_postoffices]: <Name of table to be used in PostgreSQL database>
 ```
 3. Confirm that the `Successfully created/updated stack` message is shown.
 Populate the missing API2 endpoint value in the `.env.local` file with details from the outputs of the deployed Amazon CloudFormation stack.
 ```